solana-developers/solana-cookbook/docs/references/accounts.md

 ## Get Program Accounts

 Return all accounts owned by a program.
-Refer to the [ingredients section](../ingredients/get-program-accounts.md) for more information on `getProgramAccounts` and its configuration.
+Refer to the [guides section](../guides/get-program-accounts.md) for more information on `getProgramAccounts` and its configuration.

 <CodeGroup>
   <CodeGroupItem title="TS" active>